cerner/terra-core/packages/terra-table/docs/guides/SectionTable.md

     );
   }
 ```
-For rendering the collapsible section we set "isCollapsible" for all sections.
+For rendering the collapsible section we set `isCollapsible` for all sections.
 ```jsx
   createSection(sectionData) {
     return (